Some courts specialize in hearing only certain types of cases. Both the Provincial Court and the Court of King’s Bench have specialized courts.

 If someone charged with a crime has a significant mental illness or cognitive disability they may be able to go to this court.
 This court focuses on support and supervision.

-Family Law Division (Queen’s Bench Court)
+Family Law Division (King’s Bench Court)

 This court hears family law cases.
 These can involve divorce, child or spousal support, custody, dividing family property and child protection.